 This is all about stripping back and simplifying what you might usually tackle to make sure everything you do counts.

-IDENTIFY AND FOCUS ON INPUT AND OUTPUT IN A STRUCTURED WAY.
 Input is inbound calls and emails.
 Output is proactive, self-generating, dollar-productive activities such as trawling your databases.

 Focus on each output activity in turn, in an uninterrupted state.